Low Income - Council Tax Reduction

 - If both members of a couple are self-employed and they have dependants under 16, one member will have £215.60 applied and the other £123.20, otherwise £215.60 will be applied to both.

-- If claimant/partner are also employed as well as self-employed the MIF rules will not apply.
+- If claimant/partner receive employed earnings at the same time as self-employed earnings, the MIF rules will not apply

 For those in receipt of Universal credit the following will apply: